High Capacity Metro Train: Contract and construction

 The trains are being delivered as a public–private partnership (PPP) between the State of Victoria and Evolution Rail Pty Ltd, under the Partnerships Victoria agency.
 The initial contract specified that the consortium would be responsible for the design, construction and delivery of 65 trains, as well as the construction of a heavy maintenance facility and depot in Pakenham East, the construction of a light maintenance facility in Calder Park, and the provision of two simulators for driver training.
 It also stated that the consortium would be responsible for the maintenance of the HCMTs throughout their lifetime, as well as the operation and maintenance of the depots and simulators over the same time frame.

 Evolution Rail is a consortium composed of CRRC Changchun Railway Vehicles, Downer Rail and Plenary Group.

-CRRC Changchun is leading the development and design for the HCMTs, and is manufacturing the train bodies as a joint venture with Downer Rail.
+CRRC Changchun led the development and design of the HCMTs, and has made the train bodies in a joint venture with Downer Rail.
 At least 60% of construction is "local content" from the Victorian manufacturing supply chain.
 Downer leads the delivery and maintenance of the sets, as well as the construction of the new rail yard facilities.
-Frames for bogies will be manufactured by Hoffman Engineering in Bendigo.
-The Australian arm of Times Electric is manufacturing the traction motors and other electrical systems in Morwell, and SIGMA Air Conditioning is building the heating and cooling systems in Derrimut.
-Assembly of wheel sets and bogies is being performed by Downer at Newport Workshops.
+The frames for the bogies were manufactured by Hoffman Engineering in Bendigo.
+The Australian arm of Times Electric manufactured the traction motors and other electrical systems in Morwell, and SIGMA Air Conditioning built the heating and cooling systems in Derrimut.
+Assembly of wheel sets and bogies was performed by Downer at Newport Workshops.
 Plenary Group is responsible for the financial management of the project, and the debt is financed by a group of investment banks led by Westpac.

-The contract did not prescribe specific design elements of the HCMTs, but required that the design fulfil a number of objectives, centred on the provision of a "safe and comfortable journey for passengers".
+The contract does not prescribe specific design elements of the HCMTs, but requires the design to fulfil a number of objectives, centred on the provision of a "safe and comfortable journey for passengers".

 The total value of the PPP was around $2.3 billion.